DiscontinuedUpdate: Brooks Transcend 6

 Utilized in the midsole area is the Super DNA.
 This material provides additional 20% cushioning when compared to the Brooks cushioning technology called the BioMoGo DNA.
 The goal of which is to conform itself to the natural shape of the foot.
 It gives a comfortable and plush ride that is specific to the needs of the wearer.

-The updated Guide Rails are strategically-placed around the platform of the Brooks Transcend 5.
+The updated Guide Rails which are also used in the latest version of the shoe, the Transcend 6, are strategically-placed around the platform of the Brooks Transcend 5.
 These components of the shoe give an enhanced and holistic support to the runner.
 It is significant in leading the runner's foot towards a smoother, more natural and stable stride.
 It reduces shin and heel rotation and keeps excessive knee motion in check.

 The S-257 Cushsole compound aims to deliver additional flexibility and cushioning.